antrea-io/antrea/CONTRIBUTING.md

 issue and discuss it with other members.

-For simple contributions to Antrea, please ensure that this minimum set of labels are includes on your issue:
+For simple contributions to Antrea, please ensure that this minimum set of labels are included on your issue:

 * **kind** -- common ones are `kind/feature`, `kind/support`, `kind/bug`,
   `kind/documentation`, or `kind/design`.
-For an overview of the different types of issues that can be submitted, see [Issue Kinds](#issue-kinds).
+For an overview of the different types of issues that can be submitted, see [Issue and PR Kinds](#issue-and-pr-kinds).
 * **area** (optional) -- if you know the area the issue belongs in, you can assign it.
   Otherwise, another community member will label the issue during triage.
 For an overview of areas, see the [`docs/labels.md`](docs/labels.md).